Schmidt-number robustness as a unified quantifier of high dimensional entanglement in Buscemi nonlocality

 \emph{High Dimensional Distributed Measurements.} Assume Alice and Bob share a mixed state $\rho_{A^{'}B^{'}}$, here we allow Alice and Bob to apply any bipartite POVMs $\mathbb{M}^{AA^{'}}$ and $\mathbb{M}^{BB^{'}}$, respectively.
 Alice and Bob are able to store and share classical information and quantum information.
 Let us denote $\mathbb{M}^{AB}=\{M^{AB}_{ab}\}$ as the POVMs generated under the following,

 In this manuscript, we maintain the denotation of the POVMs generated above as \emph{distributed measurements}, and let $\mathcal{R}_{DM}$ denote the set of all distributed measurements.
 One can check that the set $\mathcal{R}_{DM}$ is convex.
-In Fig. \ref{p1}, the procedure of a distributed measurement is presented.
 Next when the distributed measurements are generated from bipartite states $\rho^{A^{'}B^{'}}$ with Schmidt number less than $k$, we denote them as free POVMs, and the set of free POVMs is denoted as $\mathcal{F}_{kDM}$.
 Specifically, when $\rho^{A^{'}B^{'}}$ in (\ref{pm}) is a state with $SN(\rho^{A^{'}B^{'}})\le k$, $\rho^{A^{'}B^{'}}$ can be written as

 here $p_{\lambda}>0$, $\sum_{\lambda}p_{\lambda}=1$, and $SN(\rho^{A^{'}B^{'}}_{\lambda})\le k$, $\forall \lambda$.
 Hence, the associated distributed measurement takes the form

 where $M^{AB}_{ab|\lambda}=\mathrm{tr}[(M^{AA^{'}}_a\otimes M^{B^{'}B}_b)(\mathbb{I}^A\otimes \rho^{A^{'}B^{'}}_{\lambda}\otimes\mathbb{I}^B)],$ that is, any element in $\mathcal{F}_{kDM}$ can be written as (\ref{pm0}).
 As $\mathcal{F}_{sk}$ is convex, $\mathcal{F}_{kDM}$ is convex.
 That is, we define a convex quantum resource theory of measurements.